KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.1 The Principle of Sufficient Reason (PSR) — Why All That Can Emerge, Must

-> “If something can happen,
+> If something can happen,
 > and there’s nothing to stop it from happening,
-> then it will happen.”
+> then it will happen.
 >
 > — *Attributed to Lethior*,
 > Watcher of the Pattern Beneath